denoland/deno/docs/tools/linter.md

 To provide some compatibility with ESLint `deno lint` also supports `// eslint-ignore-next-line` directive.
-Just like with `// deno-lint-ignore`, it's required to specify the ignored rule name.
+Just like with `// deno-lint-ignore`, it's required to specify the ignored rule name:

 ```ts
 // eslint-ignore-next-line no-empty